pranavlathigara/awesome-iOS-Library-Curator/README.md

 - **[Artsy/Eigen](https://github.com/artsy/eigen)**: From one of RAC's biggest supporters, Ash Furrow
 - **[*RACCommandExample](https://github.com/olegam/RACCommandExample)**: An incredibly insightful example project that accompanies this blog [post](http://codeblog.shape.dk/blog/2013/12/05/reactivecocoa-essentials-understanding-and-using-raccommand/)
 - **[AFNetworking-RACExtensions](https://github.com/CodaFi/AFNetworking-RACExtensions)**: Incredibly helpful RACifying AFNetworking code!
 Would be pretty difficult to build by yourself (check out this blog [post](http://codeblog.shape.dk/blog/2013/11/16/wrapping-afnetworking-with-reactivecocoa/) too)
+- **[SKPKeyboardAwareness](https://github.com/shapehq/SHPKeyboardAwareness)**: Aha!
+Now we really can see some power of RAC.
+This lib uses it to understand the presence of a keyboard (which is really annoying ususally)

 ### Recently I've done a few projects that involve Payments, iBeacons, and PassKit.
 Make sure to check these links out:
 - **[Ubudu](https://github.com/Ubudu/IOS-SDK)**: Cool SDK for integrating iBeacons into your retail space.
 Looks good for malls ($$$)